 Caroline and Emma are both Institute for Functional Medicine registered practitioners.
 Emma has completed the IFM AFMCP foundational course and Caroline is one of a handful of Institute for Functional Medicine Certified Practitioners in the UK.

-To learn more about Functional Medicine and the IFM you can download their free e-book on functional medicine or check out the IFM website www.ifm.org
+To learn more about Functional Medicine and the Institute for Functional Medicine check out the IFM website www.ifm.org